MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcpropertygridproperty-class.md

  The property value.

  [in] *lpszDescr*
  The property description.
-The default value is `NULL`.
+The default value is NULL.

  [in] *lpszEditMask*
  The edit mask, if the property is a masked edit control.
-The default value is `NULL`.
+The default value is NULL.

  [in] *lpszEditTemplate*
  The edit template, if the property is a masked edit control.
-The default value is `NULL`.
+The default value is NULL.

  [in] *lpszValidChars*
  A list of valid characters, if the property is a masked edit control.
-The default value is `NULL`.
+The default value is NULL.

  [in] *bIsValueList*
- `TRUE` if the property represents a list of values; `FALSE` if the property represents a single value.
-The default value is `FALSE`.
+ TRUE if the property represents a list of values; FALSE if the property represents a single value.
+The default value is FALSE.

 ### Remarks